markchadwick/winnepego/README.md

 Cool, so we know we can match a minus character pretty quickly.
 But the rule is that if there's a `'-'` char, the rule should give us `'-'`, otherwise, the rule should give us an empty string, `''`.
-Right now, it fails to parse, so we need to fix that by invoking the optional `~` operator.
+Right now, it fails to parse an omitted sign, so we need to fix that by invoking the `~` operator, meaning "optional".
 This rule will hand our function `null` if the value has not been matched, and the matched value if it has.
-We need to transform the null value into an empty string.
+We just need to transform the null value into an empty string.

 ```haxe
   static var sign = Parser.apply(~minus, function(s: String) {